 Since we hear less about it, commentators in the West could easily conclude that it is developing countries that need to get their act together to prevent runaway climate change.
 What’s the point of beating ourselves up about our emissions if other countries intend to let their emissions rise?

 So here is something that I’ve not found anywhere else: a list of examples of developing or middle income countries where emissions have stopped rising.
 It doesn’t mean they’re doing enough or that they are on a sustainable path yet, but they are hopeful signals of that second vital trend.
+And since I’m trying something new here, consider what follows to be a work in progress.

 Mexico – let’s start here, because in 2012 Mexico signed a commitment to a 50% cut in emissions by 2050 into law.
 It was the first climate law in a developing country, and three years later it introduced an energy transition law.
 It’s important to get these things into law so that they survive a change in government – and Mexico’s current regime is indeed less committed.
 Nevertheless, the country’s emissions appear to have turned a corner and a quick comparison with Brazil shows the difference.